 Elisabeth Hendrickson has released a book on the practices, techniques and mindset of exploratory testing.
 Sharon Robson reviewed the book and raised some questions with the author.
 1

 Software can take inordinate amounts of time to develop and test.
 With the cloud, achieving hyper-agile software development is feasible with these key principles for building a next-gen dev/test lab.

-This article is part of the “DevOps War Stories” series.
-In each issue we hear what DevOps brings to a different organisation, we learn what worked and what didn’t, and chart the challenges faced during adoption.
-This time a very personal story on introducing a DevOps mindset at a large bank.
+In this article we hear a very personal story on introducing a DevOps mindset at a large bank.
 In particular how the automation of configuration and release management processes enabled collaboration.

-We mostly ship software by date, squeezing all development and testing efforts toward that deadline.
-We prioritize what we think is important, and once our application passes a certain quality level, we’re ready to go live.
-But even when we do ship, can we tell the readiness status of our application?
+We mostly ship software by date, prioritizing what we think is important, and shipping once out app passes a certain quality level.
+But can we tell the readiness status of our application?

 Matthias Marschall contributes powerful tactical information for all users of Opscode Chef, from the beginner up to expert, in his recently published book "Chef Infrastructure Automation Cookbook".

 A concrete example of how to get started with acceptance-test driven development on an existing code base.
 It is part of the solution to technical debt.
 5